 Financial aid available from the department consists of a number of teaching assistantships and graduate fellowships.
 The assistantships pay a stipend and a tuition waiver and normally involve assisting faculty members with large undergraduate classes or with their research.
 The graduate fellowships also carry a stipend and a tuition waiver, but have no teaching obligations.
 All of these awards are made on the basis of academic merit, not financial need.
-Applications are due January 15, to be considered for funding for the following academic year; forms are posted on the Graduate Hub and on the political science website.
-PhD students are eligible for assistance up to 8 semesters (4 years) of funding.

 Other opportunities may arise for remunerated work in the department (i.e., the department may employ graders for large classes and individual faculty members may hire students as research assistants).
 Federal financial aid recipients may be offered work-study positions.
-Interested students should contact the Graduate Program Advisor.
+Interested students should contact the Graduate Program Coordinator.
 Advanced graduate students may be employed to teach courses for the department.
 Students interested in teaching should contact the Director of Graduate Studies or the Department Associate Chair.